The Center for Nonprofit Leadership

-The first annual Southwest Missouri Nonprofit Excellence Awards will be held on Thursday, March 1, 2018.
-These awards honor the passionate individuals who play an important role in improving our communities through nonprofit organizations.
+The first annual Southwest Missouri Nonprofit Excellence Awards were held on Thursday, March 1, 2018.
+These awards honored the passionate individuals who play an important role in improving our communities through nonprofit organizations.

 This study serves as a companion report to Drury University’s 2014 Nonprofit Impact Study and focuses on congregations as part of the nonprofit sector and their engagement in social services, volunteer activity, and other forms of civic activity.
 It also complements the Missouri State University studies on social capital and civic engagement by exploring how congregations foster member interaction (bonding social capital) and member engagement with the community (bridging social capital).

 As the nonprofit and civic sectors experience rapid growth in scope and influence, there is an increasing need for well-trained men and women who can lead with passion and strategy.
 The Master of Nonprofit and Civic Leadership is an interdisciplinary program that brings students together with hands-on experience.